tuan-nguyen-van/aspire-assignment/README.md

 - Then to create HTTP request to api routes inside /routes/api.php you must set header with 'Authorization' equal "Bearer $token"

-- The sample Postman file for you to import is [here](https://github.com/tuan-nguyen-van/jitera-coding-test/blob/develop/postman_collection.json)
+- The sample Postman file for you to import is [here](https://github.com/tuan-nguyen-van/aspire-assignment/blob/develop/postman_collection.json)

 - Use husky npm package to run /.husky/pre-commit commands to run code checking, code fixing before commit and /.husky/pre-push to run tests before pushing code to github.

 - Use PHP CS Fixer package to fix code style before commit with the same format for all developers.

 - Use PHP stan package to check types, code logic, code quality and catch bugs automatically before commit.

-- You could watch this youtube [video](https://youtu.be/rbqea2YZv6U) for reference.
-I will delete this video after the interview finished.